michaellangford99/glacier/ReadMe.md

 X change target
 - initial renderer.cpp that can handle basic opaque plus translucent layering
-  - then add on top of that the 2D post process stuff X camera refactor to precompute inv view proj
+  - then add on top of that the 2D post process stuff
+- abstract some startup and main stuff to make demos more specific code X camera refactor to precompute inv view proj
 - singleton classes for basic shapes
 - parameter class